 Meet the Music Director

-Demirjian is nationally recognized for his commitment to exploring new concert formats.
-In 2017, the League of American Orchestras awarded the Knoxville Symphony a distinguished Futures Fund Grant, in part to launch KSO UnStaged, an interactive, multisensory, music-based event series taking place in unconventional spaces throughout Knox County.
-As Associate Conductor of the Kansas City Symphony, Demirjian was instrumental in creating Classics Uncorked, a weeknight series that enhances the concert hall experience with thematic programming, narration, visual effects, musical demonstrations and audience interaction.
+Demirjian is nationally recognized for his commitment to advancing new concert formats.
+In 2017, the Knoxville Symphony was one of 21 orchestras selected by the League of American Orchestras to receive a Futures Fund Grant, which underwrites KSO UnStaged, a new series of multi-sensory, music-centric events taking place in unconventional venues (a craft brewery, an airplane hanger) co-curated with other creative institutions in the city.
+As Associate Conductor of the Kansas City Symphony, he was instrumental in creating Classics Uncorked, a weeknight series that enhances the concert hall experience with thematic programming, narration, visual effects, musical demonstrations and audience interaction.

-Demirjian is a recipient of the Solti Foundation U.S. Career Assistance Award in 2017 and holds the 2011 Robert J. Harth Conducting Prize from the Aspen Music Festival, where he was a three-time Conducting Fellow in the Aspen Conducting Academy.
+Demirjian is the winner of a 2017 Solti Foundation U.S. Career Assistance Award and the 2011 Robert J. Harth Conducting Prize from the Aspen Music Festival, where he was a three-time Conducting Fellow in the Aspen Conducting Academy.
 He has appeared in masterclasses with renowned conductors including Bernard Haitink at the Lucerne Easter Festival and Kurt Masur at Manhattan School of Music.
-Demirjian holds a Bachelor of Arts in music and government from Harvard University and a Master of Music in Orchestral Conducting from New England Conservatory.
+Demirjian holds a joint Bachelor of Arts in Music and Government from Harvard University and a Master of Music in Orchestral Conducting from New England Conservatory.